drsrinathsridhar/brics_pyuvc/STIC.md

 Install Ubuntu 20.04.

-1. Install Anaconda
+## Install Anaconda and setup environment

-2. Setup an environment using anaconda and activate it.
+Setup an environment using anaconda and activate it.

 `conda create -n napier python=3.6`

+## Build OpenCV

-3. First build OpenCV 3.4+ with highgui and Python 3 support.
+First build OpenCV 3.4+ with highgui and Python 3 support.
 Here's the CMAKE command.
 Please replace `ENV_PATH` with the path of the python environment in your Anaconda (get it using `which python` when the environment is activated).

 For instance, first run